 In addition to recoverable compensation for injuries, if a fatality has happened as a result of a construction accident, certain family members may be entitled to wrongful death benefits in the way of economic losses, emotional losses, the loss of parental care, and others.

-How Long Do I Have to File an Injury Claim After a Construction Accident?
+How Long Do I Have to File an Injury Claim After a Construction Accident in Queens?

 Each state has set limits on how long you can file a civil lawsuit in civil court after suffering some kind of injury.
 This type of law is known as a statute of limitations.
 There are different deadlines depending on the type of case you wish to file.